limbernie/limbernie.github.io/_posts/2018-08-09-bulldog-2-walkthrough.md

 ![Request](/assets/images/posts/bulldog-2-walkthrough/daed6699.png)

-Turns out the JSON parser produces a syntax error with a malformed JSON input.
+Turns out that the JSON parser produces a syntax error when it's given a malformed JSON input.

 ![Response](/assets/images/posts/bulldog-2-walkthrough/3a7cfbd7.png)

 ### Bulldog 2 - The Reckoning

-Not knowing how to proceed, I chanced upon the site's Github [respository](https://github.com/Frichetten/Bulldog-2-The-Reckoning) searching for "Bulldog-2-The-Reckoning" in Google.
+Not knowing how to proceed, I chanced upon the site's Github [respository](https://github.com/Frichetten/Bulldog-2-The-Reckoning) searching for **"Bulldog-2-The-Reckoning"** in Google.

+You can see what happens at the `/linkauthenticate` route—the password field is not sanitized before passing on to `exec`.

 <div class="filename"><span>user.js</span></div>
 ```js